ClickHouse/adsb.exposed/README.md

     let datas = await Promise.all(responses.map(response => response.json()));
 ```

 We just select from `system.processes` across all servers of the cluster.
-Actually it displays not the precise progress, because there are many tiles requested in parallel and many queries, with some of them finished and some in progress.
+Actually, it displays not the precise progress, because there are many tiles requested in parallel and many queries, with some of them finished and some in progress.
 The query will see only in-progress queries, so the number of total processed records will be lower than the actual.

 We also color the progress bar differently when we are loading the first level of detail, the second level of detail, etc.

 ### Cache Locality

 The service in ClickHouse Cloud can use multiple replicas and by default, the requests are routed to an arbitrary healthy replica.
 If a query is going to process a large amount of data, it will be parallelized across many replicas, but if it is a small query it can use just a single replica.
-The data is stored in AWS S3 and each replica pod also has locally attached SSD which is used for the cache, and consequently, the page cache in memory also makes an effect.
+The data is stored in AWS S3 and each replica pod also has a locally attached SSD which is used for the cache, and consequently, the page cache in memory also makes an effect.

 To achieve better performance, we use a "sticky connections" feature of ClickHouse Cloud: